-During the planning period for this update there have been a combined total of 14 events recorded in Carlisle.
-Of those four events, four have been Excessive Heat and zero Drought.
-There were no injuries / fatalities or damages (property or crop) recorded during these events.
+During the planning period for this update there was a combined total of four events recorded in Carlisle.
+Of those four events, four have been Excessive Heat and zero Drought events.
+There were no injuries / fatalities or damage (property or crop) recorded during these events.